javajosh/microservice-template/readme.md

 ### Run the Client (Angular)

-Start a development session with `ng -o`.
+Start a development session with `ng serve -o`.
 This command will start a persistent development server with live-reload, and open a new default browser at [http://localhost:4200](http://localhost:4200).

 Build for production with `ng -prod`, which will output to `dist/`.
 (Angular